Speed Kills

 Speed Kills is a 2018 American crime drama film directed by Jodi Scurfield and starring John Travolta.
-It is based on Arthur J. Harris's book of the same name about the life of Donald Aronow, fictionalized as "Ben Aronoff".
+It is based on Arthur J. Harris's book of the same name about the life of Donald Aronow, fictionalized as "Ben Aronoff."

+Plot

+Speedboat racing champion and multimillionaire Ben Aronoff leads a double life that lands him in trouble with the law and drug lords.